glee73/ppe-email-automation/README.md

 pasted by hand.
 The process was a little tedious, so I decided to save some time by automating the email-sending.
 I intended to distribute this as an executable to my team as well, to use until the technology team could develop a more robust platform for us.
+This was my first personal project!

 ## Technologies